 Science recognizes three types of heat transfer conduction, convection, and radiation.
 Conduction is when two solid pieces touch.
 Think of a pan on a burner on a stove.
 The two pieces of metal are touching and the heat transfers between them.
 Convection is heat transfer through a liquid or gas.
 Forced air furnaces use convection to carry heat through the air that then is circulated throughout the building.
 Radiation is when the thermal energy is radiated out into the room through space.
 No air or metal is required.
 Sitting in front of an open flame or fireplace you can feel the heat radiate through the air.

-Radiant heat systems use pipes with hot water under the floor to distribute heat, this heat then radiates through the room to provide warmth and keep the temperature at an acceptable level.
+Radiant floor heat systems use pipes with hot water under the floor to distribute heat, this heat then radiates through the room to provide warmth and keep the temperature at an acceptable level.

 Advantages of Radiant Heat